jamestyj/vagrant-mongodb/README.md

      `~/aws/keys/eu-west-1/jamestyj.pem`.
 You can override this with the environment variable `VAGRANT_SSH_PRIVATE_KEY_PATH`.

-  1. Create an EC2 security group (firewall rule) named 'MongoDB'.
-It must allow incoming traffic on TCP ports 22 (SSH) and 27017 (MongoDB).
+  1. Create an EC2 security group (firewall rule) named `mms-automation`.
+It must allow at least incoming traffic on TCP ports 22 (SSH) and 27017 (MongoDB).
 We also recommend opening UDP ports 60000 to 60010 for Mosh (SSH replacement).

 ### 2.2  Vagrant config